 (1) The agency must start providing licensed home health services to a client within a reasonable time after acceptance of the client and according to the agency's policy.
 The initiation of licensed home health services must be based on the client's health service needs.

 (2) An initial health assessment must be performed in the client's residence by the appropriate health care professional prior to or at the time that licensed home health services are initially provided to the client.
-The assessment must determine whether the agency has the ability to provide the necessary services.
+The assessment must determine whether the agency can provide the necessary services.

 (A) If a practitioner has not ordered skilled care for a client, then the appropriate health care professional must prepare a care plan.
 The care plan must be developed after consultation with the client and the client's family and must include services to be rendered, the frequency of visits or hours of service, identified problems, method of intervention, and projected date of resolution.
 The care plan must be reviewed and updated by all appropriate staff members involved in client care at least annually, or more often as necessary to meet the needs of the client.